rhysrfrazier/nextjstutorial/README.md

 # NextJS Tutorial

 This repo is a place to store notes about starting a new NextJS project, as well as the code as it progresses.
+I'll basically be re-creating the NextJS tutorial (which is perfectly fine, but I figured I'd take some more markdown doc practice too while I'm doing this).
 I'd like to explore the options beyond React and see what other frameworks have to offer.

 ## Getting started